ejpszemo/spendings-app/README.md

 - **Smart Filtering**: Filter spendings by user and currency to see specific expense histories
 - **Summary Dashboard**: View total spendings per user with automatic currency conversions
 - **Data Persistence**: All data automatically saved to browser's localStorage
+- **Export/Import**: Export and import both spendings and users data in JSON format

 ### Internationalization & Localization